momin4930/Expense-Tracker-Mobile/README.md

 # 💸 Expense Tracker App

-An elegently designed **React Native** app to help you track your expenses, analyze spending patterns, and stay in control of your finances — all in one place!
+An elegantly designed **React Native** app to help you track your expenses, analyze spending patterns, and stay in control of your finances — all in one place!

 ---